 The main revenue contributors were the Sentral Suites and TRIA 9 Seputeh developments, and the Alstonia development, which had achieved 87% construction progress at 31 December 2023.
-Other revenue came from

-In 2023, the completion of major development projects rental income from the Group's investment properties, including Menara CelcomDigi in PJ Sentral Garden City,
+Other revenue came from rental income from the Group's investment properties, including Menara CelcomDigi in PJ Sentral Garden City, prior to its disposal in December 2023.